Chaotic sets and Hausdorff dimension for L\"uroth expansions: Distal pairs: proof of Theorem

-then, for $\mu$-almost every $x\in X$ and every $\veps>0$ we have
+Then, for $\mu$-almost every $t\in X$ and every $\veps>0$ we have

-\end{theorem} We follow rather closely W. Philipp's steps and apply his theorem on Lüroth series to conclude the next result: \begin{theorem} Let $(I_n)_{n\geq 1}$ be a sequence of intervals in $[0,1]$.
-For each $N\in\N$ and $t\in[0,1]$ define
+\end{theorem} We follow rather closely W. Philipp's steps and apply Theorem \ref{Teo:PhilipBC} on Lüroth series to conclude the next result: \begin{proposition} Let $(I_n)_{n\geq 1}$ be a sequence of intervals in $[0,1]$.
+For each $N\in\N$ and each $t\in[0,1]$ define

 Then, almost every $t\in [0,1]$ verifies the following statement: for all $N \in \N$ and all $\veps>0$ we have